cathywiden/react-todolist/to-do.md

 bugs

 [?] partial fix: text fields can be edited except first character with Back key.
-Can be edited fully if selected with mouse and overwritten.
+Can be edited fully if selected with mouse and overwritten